Watford rail crash

-In the early evening of 8 August 1996, a passenger train operated by Network SouthEast travelling from London Euston on the West Coast Main Line Down Slow line at around 110 km/h passed a signal at danger.
+In the early evening of 8 August 1996, a passenger train operated by Network SouthEast passed a signal at danger travelling from London Euston on the West Coast Main Line Down Slow line at approximately 110 km/h.
 Having applied the brakes it eventually stopped 203 m past the signal and was traversing the junction between the Down Slow line and the Up Fast line.
 An empty Class 321 coaching stock train approaching at roughly 80 km/h collided with the stationary passenger train approximately 700 m south of Watford Junction whilst progressing across the connections from the Up Slow line to the Up Fast line.

 One person was killed and sixty-nine were injured, including four members of the train's crew.
 The person who was killed was Ruth Holland, book review editor of the British Medical Journal.

 Criminal proceedings

 As a result of this accident, the train driver was charged with manslaughter by the Crown Prosecution Service on 10 January 1997, following an investigation by the British Transport Police.
 On 11 March 1998, the driver was acquitted at Luton Crown Court.

 In its report, the Health and Safety Executive (HSE) advised that there was insufficient evidence to justify legal proceedings against the other involved parties, namely Railtrack and Network SouthEast.